PennyLaneAI/pennylane-qiskit/README.rst

     circuit(0.2, 0.1, 0.3)

 Running your code on an IBM Quantum Experience simulator or even a real hardware chip is just as easy.
-Instead of the device above, you would instantiate a :code:`'qiskit.ibm'` device by giving your IBM Quantum Experience token:
+Instead of the provider above, you would instantiate a :code:`'qiskit.ibm'` provider by giving your IBM Quantum Experience token:

 .. code-block:: python